asdetrefle/toml-cpp/README.md

 C++ Alternatives:
-- [toml++][tomlplusplus] is a C++17/20 implementation of a TOML parser, which also v1.0.0-rc.1 as of writing.
+- [toml++][tomlplusplus] is a C++17/20 implementation of a TOML parser, which also supports v1.0.0-rc.1 as of writing.
 - [Boost.toml][boost.toml] is an implementation of a TOML parser using the Boost library.
 As of December 2019, it supports v0.5.0 as well.
 - [ctoml][ctoml] is a C++11 implementation of a TOML parser, but only